wavesoft/voluto/tools/cvmfs_publisher/README.md

 The `cvmfs_publisher.sh` utility has the following syntax:

 ```
-cvmfs_publisher.sh publish <project> <revision> [activate]
+cvmfs_publisher.sh publish <project> <revision> [--activate]
 cvmfs_publisher.sh select <project> <revision>
 cvmfs_publisher.sh delete <project> <revision>
 ```

 * The __publish__ option expects a gzip tarball stream through STDIN end extracts it's contents in the appropriate project directory in the CVMFS repository.
-If the `activate` parameter is specified, that revision will be selected as the 'latest'.
+If the `--activate` parameter is specified, that revision will be selected as the 'latest'.
 * The __select__ option selects a previous revision of the specified project and marks it as the 'latest'.
 * The __delete__ option deletes a previous revision of the specified project.
 This operation cannot be performed if that revision is the 'latest'.